HiroNewf/OSINT-Challenges/README.md

 # OSINT-Challenges
 A group of OSINT Challenges from Hiro (me) & d1r7b46 (stolen with permission).

-The current plan is for this repo to constantly update it with new challenges on roughly a weekly basis.
+The current plan is for this repo to constantly update it with new challenges.

 ## Challenge #1 - Pure Bred Pup
 This pure bred dog has a fairly rare trait of double back dewclaws.
 What breed is this dog?